sckott/recology/content/posts/sixtyfour.md

 - [Minio](https://min.io/)
 - [Localstack](https://localstack.cloud/)

 If we were writing this package in Python or Javascript we'd have additional tools at our disposal as those ecosystems have more mature tools for testing code.
 For example, Python has [moto][] and Javascript has [aws-sdk-mock][].
-Because Minio and Localstack aren't language specific libraries we can use them in R.
+Because Minio and Localstack aren't language specific tools we can use them in R.

 We use Minio mainly for testing S3 functionality in `sixtyfour`, and we use Localstack for testing other AWS services (e.g., IAM, secrets manager, VPC security groups, etc.).
 We set these up on GitHub Actions, and skip tests that use these if either service is not available.